CMU-CREATE-Lab/esdr/README.md

 3. Install MySQL if necessary.
 ESDR was tested with and assumes MySQL 5.6 (there are known issues with 5.5).

-4. Do the following to create the MySQL database and user:
+4. Do the following to create the development MySQL database and user:

-        CREATE DATABASE IF NOT EXISTS esdr;
+        CREATE DATABASE IF NOT EXISTS esdr_dev;
-        GRANT ALL PRIVILEGES ON esdr.* To 'esdr'@'localhost' IDENTIFIED BY 'password';
+        GRANT ALL PRIVILEGES ON esdr_dev.* To 'esdr_dev'@'localhost' IDENTIFIED BY 'password';
-        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr.* TO 'esdr'@'localhost';
+        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_dev.* TO 'esdr_dev'@'localhost';

-    Make sure the password you specify matches the password in the config JSON.
+    If you choose to change the password, make sure it matches the password in `config-dev.json`.

-5. If you want to run the tests, do the following to create the test database and user:
+5. If you want to be able to run the tests, do the following to create the test database and user:

         CREATE DATABASE IF NOT EXISTS esdr_test;
-        GRANT ALL PRIVILEGES ON esdr_test.* To 'esdr'@'localhost' IDENTIFIED BY 'password';
+        GRANT ALL PRIVILEGES ON esdr_test.* To 'esdr_test'@'localhost' IDENTIFIED BY 'password';
-        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_test.* TO 'esdr'@'localhost';
+        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_test.* TO 'esdr_test'@'localhost';

-    Again, make sure the password you specify matches the password in the `config-test.json`.
+    If you choose to change the password, make sure it matches the password in `config-test.json`.

-6. If running in production, do the  the following to create the production database and user:
+6. If running in production, dow the following:

-        CREATE DATABASE IF NOT EXISTS esdr_production;
-        GRANT ALL PRIVILEGES ON esdr_production.* To 'esdr_prod'@'localhost' IDENTIFIED BY 'USE_A_GOOD_PASSWORD_HERE';
-        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_production.* TO 'esdr_prod'@'localhost';

-    Again, make sure the user and password you specify matches those in the `config-production.json`.

-7. Create the `config-production.json` and `mail-config-production.json` files.
+    1. Create the `config-prod.json` and `mail-config-prod.json` files.
 Just copy from the other configs, but you need only include the parts that differ from `config.js`.

+    2. Do the following to create the production database and user:

+            CREATE DATABASE IF NOT EXISTS esdr_prod;
+            GRANT ALL PRIVILEGES ON esdr_prod.* To 'esdr_prod'@'localhost' IDENTIFIED BY 'USE_A_GOOD_PASSWORD_HERE';
+            GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_prod.* TO 'esdr_prod'@'localhost';

+        Again, make sure the user and password you specify matches those in `config-prod.json`.

+7. Make sure the datastore data directory defined in the config file exists.

 Run
 ===

+The `NODE_ENV` environment variable may be specified when running, and must be one of `dev`, `development`, `test`, `prod`, or `production`.
+Defaults to `dev` if unspecified.

-To run the server in development mode, do:
+To run the server in development mode, do any of the following:

     npm start
+    NODE_ENV=dev npm start
+    NODE_ENV=development npm start

 To run the server in test mode, do:

     NODE_ENV=test npm start

-To run the server in production mode, do:
+To run the server in production mode, do either of the following:

+    NODE_ENV=prod npm start
     NODE_ENV=production npm start

 Development
 ===========
 To generate the CSS from the SCSS template, do: